What Are the Chances of Hyperhidrosis Being Cured on Its Own?

-Unlike mathematics and other precise disciplines of science, there are many variables in medicine and health conditions, including hyperhidrosis.
-There are some cases where people with hyperhidrosis have experienced the condition disappearing over time.
-However, while this can happen, the chances of this condition spontaneous disappearing in someone with severe hyperhidrosis is very rare.
+Unlike mathematics and other precise disciplines of science, there are many variables in medicine.
+There are some cases where people with hyperhidrosis have symptoms that go away over time.
+While this can happen, the chances of this condition spontaneously disappearing in someone with severe hyperhidrosis is very rare.

 Studies have not shown any evidence that this condition is associated with one gender’s genes over the other.
-Hyperhidrosis is almost equal in terms of distribution between men and women, and it does not affect one gender more than the other.
-However, hyperhidrosis is typically more bothersome to women rather than men.
+Hyperhidrosis is almost equal in terms of distribution between men and women.
+It does not affect one gender more than the other.
+Even so, hyperhidrosis is typically more bothersome to women rather than men.

-A question that patients should ask himself or herself is “How much does hyperhidrosis affect my life at on a day to day basis?”
+A question that patients should ask themselves is “How much does hyperhidrosis affect my life at on a day-to-day basis?”
 The answer to this question may vary based on the age of the patient.
-Patients in their crucial social years of early adult life may find that this condition affects them greatly in social situations, as well as professional situations.
-It is at this time that most people become aware of the problem.
-We often get calls from parents, with children in their early teenage years, who witness the issue even before the children themselves complain of symptoms.
-It is important to let these children express themselves and their desire to reduce the symptoms of this condition.
-Surgical intervention should only be attempted after more conservative measures have been exhausted first.
+Patients in their crucial social years of early adult life may find that this condition affects them greatly in social situations, as well as professional ones.

 - Can all types of hyperhidrosis (hands, feet, & armpits) be cured with one operation?

 - How much does the surgery cost?

 - Can hyperhidrosis be corrected?